Chapter 16:

 No. Oh Reyahn no.

 Gurgling rattled in his lungs, like rocks gargled at the back of his throat, rolling into a throaty click that matched every shudder of his spine, and he— no no please— Someone was shouting, no, sobbing.
-And he convulsed, shuddering, thrashing at strangling blankets and rasping for breath he couldn’t drag in— he couldn’t pull away he couldn’t pull back—
+And he shuddered, thrashing at strangling blankets and rasping for breath he couldn’t drag in— he couldn’t pull away he couldn’t pull back—

 A black mist rose in front of his eyes— he yanked back, shoving at it— a soft hissing rattle shook him from head to toe.
 Wide, horrified eyes.